TascoGitGud/TechStore-Vietnam-End-to-End-Analytics-Pipeline/README.md

 ![Power BI Dashboard Demo](Images/PBIdashboarddemo.png)

-*Figure 4: A quick demo dashboard pulling from the three views
+*Figure 4: A quick demo dashboard pulling from the three views, charts and cards to verify that data flows through correctly from BigQuery to Power BI.*

-> charts and cards to verify that data flows through correctly from BigQuery to Power BI.
-This is not a full analytical dashboard; it is a functional check to confirm the data pipeline end-to-end.*
+>  This is not a full analytical dashboard; it is a functional check to confirm the data pipeline end-to-end.

 ---